GOTTDENKER LABORATORY

 BS Biology, MS Biological Sciences

-I’m a first-year Ph.D. student in the IDEAS program, co-advised by Sonia Altizer.
+I am a PhD candidate in Ecology, co-advised by Sonia Altizer.
 I earned my BS in Biology at Universidad del Valle and my MS in biological sciences at Universidad de Los Andes, both in Colombia.
 I have combined fieldwork, morphological

 and molecular laboratory techniques as baseline data to explore ecological and genetic patterns of vector-borne diseases at different scales.
 My research has focused on trypanosomatids and flavivirus cycles at wildlife-human interfaces.
 I’m broadly interested in the processes underlying pathogen-vector-host interactions, ranging from